GoogleChrome/web.dev/src/site/content/en/angular/creating-pwa-with-angular-cli/index.md

 1. Create a [service worker](/precaching-with-the-angular-service-worker) with a default caching configuration.
 2. Create a [manifest file](/add-manifest), which tells the browser how your app should behave when installed on the user's device.
-3. Adds a link to the manifest file in `index.html`.
+3. Add a link to the manifest file in `index.html`.
 4. Add the [`theme-color`](/themed-omnibox) `<meta>` tag to `index.html`.
 5. Create app icons in the `src/assets` directory.